hideodaikoku/placy-site/src/posts/zagreb.md

 ogp: "https://miro.medium.com/max/2800/1*G4iVSTnU3USeYhwbCpvB6g.jpeg"
 date: "2020/05/10"
 title: "Croatia: success in saving lives, will there be a success in saving the economy?"
+excerpt: "Croatia has not been affected by COVID -19 as harshly as it has happened in other countries of Europe and the World.
+On May 10th, 2176 cases of COVID-19 are confirmed, which makes 51 cases per 100 000 citizens.
+There are 87 deaths recorded ([URL 1](https://www.ecdc.europa.eu/en/cases-2019-ncov-eueea))."
 ---

 Croatia: success in saving lives, will there be a success in saving the economy?